 A hospital team has been recognised as one of the best in the country after halving the number of older people admitted to hospital unnecessarily.

-More than two-thirds of people over 80 were being admitted to hospital before Hull and East Yorkshire Hospitals NHS Trust introduced its Frailty Intervention Team (FIT) last year.
+More than two-thirds of people over 80 were being admitted to hospital before Hull University Teaching Hospitals NHS Trust introduced its Frailty Intervention Team (FIT) last year.

 However, a multi-disciplinary team of specialists in elderly medicine now work alongside staff in the Emergency Department at Hull Royal Infirmary seven days a week to help 70 per cent of patients seen go home the same day.